oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/system_profiling/README.md

 ## Purpose
 This FPGA tutorial demonstrates how to use the Intercept Layer for OpenCL™ Applications, an open-source tool, to perform system-level profiling on a design and reveal areas for improvement.
 When targeting an FPGA family/part, no FPGA executable is generated.
-So this sample is really meant to be used when targeting a device with a BSP (e.g. the Intel® PAC with Intel Arria® 10 GX FPGA) where an FPGA executable would be produced.
+So this sample is really meant to be used when targeting a device with a BSP where an FPGA executable would be produced.

 ### Profiling Techniques
 The following code snippet uses standard SYCL* and C++ language features to extract profiling information from code.